-Trump administration is stepping up scrutiny of past Chinese tech investments
+TikTok was just the beginning: Trump administration is stepping up scrutiny of past Chinese tech investments

 In October 2019, Sen. Marco Rubio (R-Fla.) asked CFIUS to review the 2017 Musical.ly acquisition out of concern that TikTok was “censoring content” around the world to satisfy Beijing’s leaders.

 CFIUS opened a review the following month.
-In keeping with protocol, it did not publicly disclose the probe or the reasons behind it, but when it concluded its review nine months later it suggested TikTok’s access to user data was a primary concern.
+In keeping with protocol, it did not publicly disclose the probe or the reasons behind it, but when it concluded its review nine months later, it suggested TikTok’s access to user data was a primary concern.

 In August, the Treasury Department said CFIUS had advised President Trump to order ByteDance to divest its U.S. business.